 - The CDE will then evaluate the QALICB’s application and, if approved, will offer a term sheet for an NMTC allocation.

-- QALICBs can apply for an NMTC allocation anytime throughout the year; however, CDEs typically seek to deploy their allocation quickly once they receive it.
+- QALICBs can apply for an NMTC allocation anytime throughout the year; however, CDEs typically seek to deploy their allocations quickly once they receive them.
 NMTC allocations are awarded to CDEs once annually.
-CDE applications for the 2024-2025 NMTC allocation round were due on January 29, 2025, and the awards are expected to be announced in late 2025.
+The CDFI Fund announces the CDE applications for the specific allocation rounds, and awarding timing will depend on the applicable round.

-- Once a project has received NMTC financing, the project must stay within the designated low-income census tract for seven years, in addition to meeting other NMTC requirements.
+- Once a project has received NMTC financing, it must stay within the designated low-income census tract for seven years, in addition to meeting other NMTC requirements.

-- QALICBs will also have reporting obligations to the CDEs and Tax Credit Investor.
-The reporting requirements vary slightly for each transaction, but typically include community impact reporting and other customary financial reporting (such as financial statements and tax returns).
+- QALICBs will also have reporting obligations to CDEs and tax credit investors.
+The reporting requirements vary slightly for each transaction but typically include community impact reporting and other customary financial reporting (such as financial statements and tax returns).

 How BDO Can Help

-Securing an NMTC allocation can be a complicated process.
-Our experienced team is committed to helping businesses navigate the process and make it as easy as possible, so you can concentrate on your CapEx project.
-We offer comprehensive support at every stage of the NMTC process, from assessing project eligibility and securing NMTC allocation from CDEs, to loan closing support and fulfilling compliance requirements.
+Securing an NMTC allocation can be complicated.
+Our experienced team is committed to helping businesses navigate the process and make it as easy as possible so you can concentrate on your CapEx project.
+We offer comprehensive support at every stage of the NMTC process, from assessing project eligibility and securing NMTC allocation from CDE, to loan closing support and fulfilling compliance requirements.
 Contact our Business Incentives & Tax Credits team to learn how we can support and assist you in securing NMTC financing for your project.